100askTeam/100ask_lvgl_docs/docs/details/widgets/menu.rst

    <details>
      <summary>显示原文</summary>

-No keys are handled by the menu widget.
+No *Keys* are processed by Menu Widgets.

 Learn more about :ref:`indev_keys`.